-How It Trauma Symptoms Manifests As Anxiety, Depression, and More.
+How Trauma Symptoms Manifests As Anxiety, Depression, and More.

 understanding trauma and how it impacts anger, anxiety, depression, and more

-How It Trauma Symptoms Manifests As Anxiety, Depression, and More.
+How Trauma Symptoms Manifests As Anxiety, Depression, and More.

 The human experience is a journey woven with various emotions, memories, and interactions.
 Among these, trauma stands as a formidable force that can reshape the fabric of our lives.
 Trauma is not just an isolated event; it's a complex web of experiences that can cast a long shadow, influencing various aspects of our mental health and relationships.
 So what trauma is and how does it manifests into conditions like anxiety, depression, anger, relationship issues, and more?